Saudi Student Sentenced to Life in Prison for Attempted Use of Weapon of Mass Destruction

 “This case, in which private citizens paid attention to details and notified authorities of their suspicions, serves as a reminder to all private citizens that we must always be observant and vigilant, as there are some who intend to cause great harm,” said U.S. Attorney Saldaña.
 “Khalid Aldawsari, acting as a lone wolf, may well have gone undetected were it not for the keen observations of private citizens.
 We owe them, and all the hundreds of hard-working members of our law enforcement community, our deepest gratitude.”

 “Khalid Aldawsari came to this country intent on carrying out an attack.
 He then began purchasing ingredients to construct a bomb and was actively researching potential targets in America.
-Thanks to the hard work of many agents, analysts and prosecutors, his plot was thwarted before anyone was harmed; he was convicted at trial and, today at sentencing, he was held accountable for his actions,” said Lisa Monaco, Assistant Attorney General for National Security.
+Thanks to the hard work of many agents, analysts and prosecutors, his plot was thwarted before anyone was harmed; he was convicted at trial and, today at sentencing, he was held accountable for his actions,” said Assistant Attorney General Monaco.

 The government presented evidence that on Feb.
 1, 2011, a chemical supplier reported to the FBI a suspicious attempted purchase of concentrated phenol by a man identifying himself as Khalid Aldawsari.
 Phenol is a toxic chemical with legitimate uses, but can also be used to make the explosive trinitrophenol, also known as T.N.P., or picric acid.
 Ingredients typically used with phenol to make picric acid, or T.N.P., are concentrated sulfuric and nitric acids.